ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsoneditorconverter.array.md

 ## JsonEditorConverter.array() method

-Gets a derived converter which fails if the resulting converted  is not a .
+Gets a derived converter which fails if the resulting converted `JsonValue` is not a `JsonArray`<!-- -->.

 **Signature:**